 To get to the Eastern Cape in South Africa from the UK, you can't fly directly to Port Elizabeth Airport.
 So, in most itineraries, you'd take an overnight flight between London and Johannesburg, or London and Cape Town.
 From here, make a connecting flight to your chosen regional airport.

-Why Choose a Safari in the Eastern Cape?
+Why you Should Choose to Safari in the Eastern Cape

-The abundant wildlife, including the Big Five, is incredibly relaxed around safari vehicles.
-Head of Rainbow, Candice, was lucky enough to see a leopard on her first game drive here: a truly memorable experience!
-Within Pumba Private Game Reserve, her luck continued with a sighting of rare white lions, a moment in which you also learn about the important conservation work conducted to vary the big cats' gene pool.
+The abundant wildlife, including the Big Five, is relaxed around safari vehicles – something Head of Rainbow, Candice, was lucky enough to find out when she saw a leopard on her first game drive!
+Within Pumba Private Game Reserve, her luck continued with a sighting of rare white lions, learning about the important conservation work conducted to vary the big cats' gene pool.

-A safari in the Eastern Cape is a spectacular addition to your itinerary after you've explored Cape Town and the Garden Route.
-The Garden Route features enchanting beaches, lakes, rivers, indigenous forests and mountain scenery, perfect for relaxing after wildlife watching.
+Plus, a safari in the Eastern Cape can make a spectacular addition to your itinerary after you've explored Cape Town and the Garden Route.
+The Garden Route features enchanting beaches, lakes, rivers, indigenous forests and mountain scenery, perfect for unwinding after wildlife watching.

 Head of Rainbow